-- Ace the GMAT/GRE: First and foremost, get this biggest hurdle in your journey out of your way.
-GMAT is the biggest parameter you will need for making a list of your target schools.
-If you take your GMAT now, and do not get your desired score, you will still have some time to retake it before you begin focusing on other parts of the application package (school selection, résumé, essays, and recommendation letters).
-Dealing with GMAT preparation as well as essays, recommendation letters, resumes with deadlines drawing close, and that too with professional commitments, will put you under tremendous pressure, making it extremely challenging for you to produce quality work.
+First and foremost, get this biggest hurdle in your journey out of your way.
+GMAT is the biggest parameter you will need to make a list of your target schools.
+If you take your GMAT now and do not get your desired score, you will still have some time to retake it before you begin focusing on other parts of the application package (school selection, résumé, essays, and recommendation letters).
+Dealing with GMAT preparation as well as essays, recommendation letters, resumes with deadlines drawing close, and that too with professional commitments will put you under tremendous pressure, making it extremely challenging for you to produce quality work.
 I have worked with candidates who started the process pretty late (1 month before the deadlines) and then simultaneously worked on essays and GMAT prep, along with their demanding professional and personal commitments.
 They obviously found it too stressful as they were not able to give their hundred percent to essays.
 I now advise them to first get the GMAT out of their way before beginning to work with me on their application.
 By allowing yourself sufficient time, you can avoid this unnecessary stress and enjoy the application process.

 Along with your research, you should also start reaching out to people with MBA experience: colleagues, friends, current students, and alumni, etc. Their feedback will help you determine if their perspectives and experiences align with your findings or not.
 In addition, make sure to attend MBA fairs and school information sessions; this will provide you relevant information on your shortlisted schools.
 If possible, visit the schools-attend a class or two, meet with a faculty, talk to students, and take a tour of the campus.
 All these steps should enable you to identify three schools that are your dream schools, three that are your reach schools, and three that are your safe schools.